 So again, this refrain is instructive here for us in terms of confession of trust or assurance of being heard is that it exemplifies how we can actually speak to our own souls, even in the midst of lamenting.
 And so here we can speak to ourselves.
 And so there's here, even when there's no one around.

 So even when you're struggling with loneliness, even when you feel abandoned by people or by God, we can still speak to our own souls as the psalmist has kind of shown us.
 You can speak words of encouragement or hope.
-So it's these times that we need to speak to our own souls when we feel like there's no one around and we need to encourage ourselves with what we know to be true about God.
+So, it's these times that we need to speak to our own souls when we feel like there's no one around and we need to encourage ourselves with what we know to be true about God.

 So again, what we know in the light here, we can speak in the darkness as well.
 So being alone doesn't mean that you have to give way to despair or desolation.
 We can still speak hope in contrast to the voices that we hear as well.

-So it's easy to give way to a downward spiral of hopelessness because the voice of self-pity is reinforced when we feel like we have no one who cares for us.
+So, it's easy to give way to a downward spiral of hopelessness because the voice of self-pity is reinforced when we feel like we have no one who cares for us.
 But this is where we need to speak our own souls here, where we have to use the word of God.
 And so whether it's through the psalm or speaking the word of God to our own souls, I think that's very powerful for us to actually bring us hope in this way.

 And so God is a God who still saves.
 God is a God who still delivers.
 Things that we can think about even in the book of Romans here that nothing can separate us from the love of God.